paradime-io/social-media-data-modeling-challenge/README.md

 1. In that time, who was the King / Queen of TikTok audio?
 2. What audio held the most number 1 monthly leaderboard spots?
 Most top 10 appearances?
 3. Are official songs or original sounds more likely to dominate the popularity leaderboards?

+-- Using leaderboard data as a proxy for a more comprehensive dataset to get an idea of the TikTok landscape across this time period
+-- The two engagement metrics I'm most closely focusing on is viral views and viral video count.
+A good way to think about these metrics is the
+-- reach of these audios in the form of viral content created and viral content consumed.

 For avid current and ex-TikTok users, how many of these audios do you remember?